+Turbo products are always the best choice for distances beyond 1/8 mile where dependable power is required.

+Electrical Connections

-Turbo products are always the best choice for distances beyond 200m where dependable power is required.
-Electrical Connections It is important to have good conductivity through the connection when you join wire or tape.
-To do this, separate the metal strands by melting a strip of plastic threads with a match or lighter approximately 50mm from the ends of each length.
+It is important to have good conductivity through the connection when you join wire or tape.

+To do this, separate the metal strands by melting a strip of plastic threads with a match or lighter approximately 2" from the ends of each length.
 Pull the end off the plastic being careful not to break the steel wires.
 Tie both ends of the wire/tape together and then twist the steel wires together.

-To join 40mm Tape use a Tape Joiner.
+To join 1 $\frac{1}{2}$ " Tape use a Tape Joiner.
 These also give good electrical contact.

-Difference between Turbo and Poly Products So what is Turbo Wire and how is it different from Poly Products?
+So what is Turbo Wire and how is it different from Poly Wire?

 Turbo products come in the same wire, tape and braided construction previously described for Poly - with one major difference.
 Turbo products have 9 strands of conductive metals including copper which make them up to 48X's more conductive than Poly products which only have 6 strands of stainless steel.
 This means with Turbo, your voltage will stay strong and carry a "shock" further down your fence line than Poly products.
-Long temporary fences (over 200m) should always be constructed from Turbo products to ensure maximum livestock control.
+Long temporary fences (over 1/8 mile) should always be constructed from Turbo products to ensure maximum livestock control.

 Why is copper so important?

 Some metals conduct power better than others.
-Metals that are good conductors have a low resistance and metals which are poor conductors have high resistance.
+Metals that are good conductors are said to have low resistance and metals which are not good conductors have high resistance.
 Copper happens to be a very low resistance conductor which enables Turbo products to carry power further down the fence line than Poly products.
 The copper wires in Gallagher's Turbo products are tin coated.
 This is why if you pull the plastic and metal strands apart, you will not see copper colored wires.
 The advantages of tinned copper over a non-tinned copper wire is greater longevity.
-Copper coated in tin is less susceptible to corrosion and is even more conductive!
-What does it mean that "Turbo is 48 x more conductive than Poly"?
+Copper coated in tin is less susceptible to corrosion and even more conductive!

+What does it mean that "Turbo is 48X's more conductive than Poly"?